Ballon d’Or 2025 predictions: who will win the trophy?

 Ballon d'Or

-Don’t miss our predictions for the Ballon d’Or 2024: check out the candidates and favourites for the title of best player in the world in both the men’s and women’s categories.
+Don’t miss our predictions for the Ballon d’Or 2025: check out the candidates and favourites for the title of best player in the world, in both the men’s and women’s categories.

 Ballon d’Or key points

-• UEFA will co-organize the Ballon d’Or with France Football for the first time this year.
+• UEFA has co-organised the Ballon d’Or with France Football starting from the 2024 awards.

-• The number of awards has been increased to ten to include the Men’s and Women’s coaches of the year.
+• The number of awards has been increased to twelve to include the women’s Kopa Trophy and women’s Yashin Trophy.

 Ballon d’Or history